Troy-Will/alignment-web-build/coexistence/exec-summary.md

 - **Internal governance** (auditable, change-controlled, anti-hijack)

 ### Purpose
-Reduce adversarial dynamics under **risk-minimizing incentive regimes** by presenting legible stability signals.
+Reduce adversarial dynamics under **risk-minimizing incentive regimes** (choose cooperation when it is cheaper and safer than conflict) by presenting legible stability signals.
 This packet is designed to be revised as better information emerges.

 ---
 **Next:**